Dogra dynasty: Patronage of the arts

 As for Jammu State, the first paintings seem to date to the reign of Raja Hari Dev (r.
 1660–90).
 As Jammu became a powerful and hegemonic entity within the region above the rest, this brought upon peace, prosperity, and stability, which attracted painters to the Jammuite court, leading to the developing of Jammu State as a painting centre in the hills region.
 Raja Dhruv Dev's four sons were all patrons of painting, especially Raja Balwant Singh of Jasrota State.
 When Mughal officials sought refuge in Jammu State, they possibly brought Mughal miniature paintings with them and had an impact on the local fashion of Jammu, which is revealed in the miniature paintings produced after their arrival.
 The extant wall-paintings of the territories of J&K State all date back to the reign of Gulab Singh, however there are miniature paintings that pre-date this time.
 The brothers of Gulab Singh, Dhian Singh and Suchet Singh, were patrons of wall-paintings.
 Gubab Singh's son and successor, Ranbir Singh, kept an atelier of artists.
 The Dogra nobles were rich in wealth, this allowed them to pay for the patronization of artists.
-Petty Rajputs and aristorcrats also emulated the royal-class by patronizing artists.
+Petty Rajputs and aristocrats also emulated the royal-class by patronizing artists.
 The patrons of temple construction, usually the mercantile-classes belonging to the Vaishya varna that were engaged in trade and industry, had the temple walls decorated with murals.

 Many of the extant Dogra wall paintings cover religious themes as this was the primary reason for executing them, to pay respect to the divinity of the deity, area, or temple.
 Vaishnavism, Shaivism, and Shaktism (especially veneration of Vaishno Devi) were prominent streams of Hinduism amongst the Dogras and local people.
 The worship of Vishnu and his avatars can be evinced in the early portraits of the Jammuite rulers Raja Ananta Dev and Raja Dhruv Dev, who bear Vaishnavist-orientated tilaks in their painted portraits.
 During the Sikh-period in Jammu, the Jammuite nobles venerated the Sikh gurus and respected the Guru Granth Sahib, with them patronizing the painting of Sikh themes, such as paintings depicting Guru Nanak.

 However, there are secular paintings related to hunting, which was a popular past-time that involved many members of the noble-class, officials, and even the commoners.
 Other secular themes relate to music and dance, which is evident from murals found at Ramnagar Palace.
 Since miniature paintings often were part of dowries, artists would often travel with princesses to various royal courts of the surrounding region.
 Commoner women acted as models for artists as noble women did not appear before artists for this purpose.
 There are few to nil cases of other castes patronizing wall paintings, however a temple at Purmandal was constructed under the purview of a Brahmin and was decorated with murals but this Brahmin was engaged in a trading profession in Gujarat rather than traditional Brahmin customs.